Why do you need evidence?

 Types of evidence

-- Photographs or videos of a barrier, such as steps or signage at the time or at a provable time soon after.
-Showing measurements is also helpful.
+- Photographs or videos of a barrier, such as steps or signage.
+Measurements can be handy.

-- Copies (photographs, screenshots or scans) of tickets for travel or an event (or related to the event).
+- Copies (photographs, screenshots or scans) of event or travel tickets can show you attended or were in the area.

 - Copies of emails or letters you send and receive about the issue.